-“A hip but tranquil 20-room hotel on the virtually car-free island of Spetses, just 2 hours from Athens”
+“A hip but tranquil small hotel on the virtually car-free island of Spetses, just 2 hours from Athens”

 Set close to the old harbour, the Orloff is a rare breath of contemporary chic.
 Hidden within the stone-walled grounds of a 19th century family mansion, its whitewashed buildings housing 23 rooms, suites and maisonettes cluster round a large pool, with pebbled paths and designer deckchairs shaded by ancient olive trees.
 Inside, cool white walls are brightened by scarlet or ochre cushions, gnarled iron lamps and bedside tables carved from tree trunks.
 Take a friend or partner and spend a glorious week lazing by the pool, cycling round the island and indulging in delicious Greek food and hospitality.

 - The stunning Mediterranean backdrop: neo-classical houses offset by bright blue skies and green pine trees